chrisjdallmann/feco-inhibition/code/README.md

 Store the data in the `data` folder of this repository.

-The RNA-seq figures can be recreated with the Matlab script `rna-seq_plot_expression.m`.

 Calcium imaging and behavior figures can be recreated with the Matlab scripts `imaging_*.m`.
 The datasets already contain the predicted calcium signals, but the signals can be predicted from scratch within the scripts (see below).

+The RNA-seq figures can be recreated with the Matlab script `rna-seq_plot_expression.m`.

 Connectome figures can be recreated with the Jupyter notebooks `fanc_*`, `manc_*`, and `flywire_*`.

 The connectome simulation figure can be recreated with the Jupyter notebooks `simulation_*`.
+For more information on the data structures, see the original repository for the simulation: https://github.com/philshiu/Drosophila_brain_model.

 The 9A activation and silencing figure can be recreated with the Jupyter notebook `behavior_9A_activation_silencing.ipynb`.

-## Overview of datasets
-`rna-seq.xlsx`: RNA-seq data for hook, claw, and club neurons.

-`claw_treadmill.parquet`: Calcium imaging data from claw axons during behavior on and off the treadmill.

-`claw_magnet_Mamiya2018.parquet`: Calcium imaging data from claw axons during passive leg movements with the magnet (from Mamiya et al. 2018).

-`hook_flexion_01_treadmill_platform.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during behavior on and off the treadmill and passive leg movements with the platform.

-`hook_flexion_01_magnet.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during passive leg movements with the magnet.

-`hook_flexion_01_magnet_Mamiya2018.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during passive leg movements with the magnet (from Mamiya et al. 2018).

-`hook_flexion_02_treadmill.parquet`: Calcium imaging data from hook flexion axons (driver line 2) during behavior on and off the treadmill.

-`hook_extension_treadmill_platform.parquet`: Calcium imaging data from hook extension axons during behavior on and off the treadmill and passive leg movements with the platform.

-`hook_extension_magnet.parquet`: Calcium imaging data from hook extension axons during passive leg movements with the magnet.

-`club_treadmill.parquet`: Calcium imaging data from club axons during behavior on and off the treadmill.

-`club_treadmill_removal.parquet`: Calcium imaging data from club axons when the treadmill was removed during the recording.

-`club_magnet_Mamiya2018.parquet`: Calcium imaging data from club axons during passive leg movements with the magnet (from Mamiya et al. 2018).

-`9A_treadmill_platform.parquet`: Calcium imaging data from 9A axons during behavior on and off the treadmill and passive leg movements with the platform.

-`9A_activation.pq`: Behavioral data for optogenetic activation of 9A neurons in tethered walking flies.

-`9A_silencing.pq`: Behavioral data for optogenetic silencing of 9A neurons in tethered walking flies.

-`control_activation.pq`: Behavioral data for optogenetic activation of tethered walking control flies.

-`control_silencing.pq`: Behavioral data for optogenetic silencing of tethered walking control flies.

-`web_treadmill.parquet`: Calcium imaging data from DNg74 (web) axons during behavior on the treadmill.

-`hook_flexion_03_bdn2.parquet`: Calcium imaging data from hook flexion axons with and without activation of descending neuron DNg100 (BDN2).

-`pmt_control.parquet`: GFP fluorescence from FeCO axons following the start-up of the microscope PMT.

-`fanc_dn_information.xlsx`: Connectome identifiers, predicted neurotransmitters, and community names for descending neurons of interest in the FANC connectome.

-The connectome simulation runs on data from the MANC connectome, which can be found in the subfolder `simulation`.
-`classifications_manc_v1.csv` contains information about each neuron's name, type, and predicted neurotransmitter.
-`completeness_manc_v1` contains all neurons that can be included in the simulation.
-`connectivity_manc_v1.parquet` contains information about the weighted connectivity between neurons.
-For more information on the data structure, see the original repository for the simulation: https://github.com/philshiu/Drosophila_brain_model.

 ## Figure 1